 ... to my website.
-It's been running since December 2001 and in that time has had over a million visits.
+It's been running since December 2001 and in that time has had well over a million visits.
 So if you've only just found me, I hope you'll find the information useful (if not, do please get in touch and say why!).
 If you've been here before and are returning, welcome back - always glad to greet old friends!

 I am occasionally recognised on campsites.
 It sometimes takes the form of the rather enigmatic question "Aren't you the guy off that website?".
 And a few years ago on a campsite in France, someone arrived at Reception brandishing a printout from this website and told the owner he'd got their site from it.
 Did she know me?
 Yes, she said, he's next door in the laundry room!